gbhug5a/SimpleIRRaw/Readme.md

-## Simple IR Raw Receive and Send Sketches for ATmega328P Arduinos
+## Simple IR Raw Capture and Send Sketches for ATmega328P Arduinos

 ### For obscure IR remote profiles, these sketches capture and send in raw format.
 ### No libraries are required.